myakura/acetosa/README.md

-A browser extension to show how many tabs on your window.
+A browser extension to show how many tabs you have on your window.